flowx-ai/docs-flowx/docs/platform-deep-dive/plugins/plugins-setup-guide/reporting-setup.md

 - **PostgreSQL** instance dedicated to reporting data.
 - **Reporting-plugin Helm Chart**:
-  - Utilizes a CronJob to extract data from the FLOWX.AI Engine database and populate the FLOWX.AI Reporting plugin database.
+  - Utilizes a Spark Application to extract data from the FLOWX.AI Engine database and populate the FLOWX.AI Reporting plugin database.
 - **Superset**:
   - Requires a dedicated PostgreSQL database for its operation.
   - Needs a [Redis](https://redis.io/) instance for efficient caching.